bibanon/android-development-codex/Devices/Android-Devices/Google-Experience/E970/E970-N4-Conversion-Procedure.md

 10. Move content of DDR and grow partitions to their new locations(REMOVE THE # AND MAKE SURE YOU TYPE / BEFORE dd)

         # /dd if=/dev/block/mmcblk0 of=/external_sd/DDR bs=512 skip=15267840 count=2015
-        # /dd if=/external_sd/DDR of=/de7.
-Connect your phone to your computer and type
-        adb shell

-8. Once in shell type(REMOVE THE #)

-        # cp /external_sd/dd /
-        # chmod 755 /dd

-9. Backup your existing partitions(REMOVE THE # AND MAKE SURE YOU TYPE / BEFORE dd)

-        # /dd if=/dev/block/mmcblk0 of=/external_sd/pgpt8G.img bs=512 count=34
-        # /dd if=/dev/block/mmcblk0 of=/external_sd/sgpt8G.img bs=512 skip=30777311

-10. Move content of DDR and grow partitions to their new locations(REMOVE THE # AND MAKE SURE YOU TYPE / BEFORE dd)

-        # /dd if=/dev/block/mmcblk0 of=/external_sd/DDR bs=512 skip=15267840 count=2015
         # /dd if=/external_sd/DDR of=/dev/block/mmcblk0 bs=512 seek=30775296 conv=notrunc

 11. Install new partition tables